arqo123/speedgoose/README.md

 ![NPM download/month](https://img.shields.io/npm/dm/speedgoose.svg)

-This project is a next-level mongoose caching library which is fully written in typescript.
+This project is a next-level mongoose caching library that is fully written in typescript.
 It's caching on two levels.
-Shared - with redis.
+Shared - with Redis.
 And local inside memory.
-Supports all mongoose operations like find,findOne,count,aggregate... and others.
+Supports all mongoose operations like find,findOne, count, aggregate... and others.
 Also supports lean queries.
 Why it is different?
-- It supports caching not only JSON objects in redis, but also whole Mongoose.Document instances in local memory to speed up code, and prevent unnecessary hydrations.
-Also supports full in-memory caching, without redis.
+- It supports caching not only JSON objects in Redis but also the whole Mongoose.
+Document instances in local memory to speed up code, and prevent unnecessary hydrations.
+Also supports full in-memory caching, without Redis.
-- It has auto-clearing ability based on mongoose events.
-So if the query was cached for some records, and in the meantime that records changes, all cached related results will be cleared.
+- It has an auto-clearing ability based on mongoose events.
+So if the query was cached for some records, and in the meantime, those records change, all cached-related results will be cleared.
-- It supports deep hydration, for caching not only the root document instances, but also those that are populated.
+- It supports deep hydration, for caching not only the root document instances but also those that are populated.
 - Supports custom eventing.
-For example you wan't to remove given results from cache, but removal logic is not based on removing documents from db but rather field based (like `deleted: true`), then you can apply a `wasRecordDeleted` callback as an option for the plugin.
+For example, if you want to remove given results from cache, but removal logic is not based on removing documents from DB but rather field based (like deleted: true), then you can apply a `wasRecordDeleted` callback as an option for the plugin.
-- Supports multitenancy by clearing cached results only for related tenant.
+- Supports multitenancy by clearing cached results only for a related tenant.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->